 Detailed guide: Replace your brake rotors.

 Brake calipers are essentially just heavy duty clamps, traditionally made out of cast iron, or aluminum since around the turn of the millennium.
 Calipers and their pistons are what translates the hydraulic brake fluid pressure into movement.
 Step on the brake pedal, and fluid pressure forces a wide piston against the pads, pushing them into contact with the rotating rotor.
-Unlike the pad or rotor, the caliper has a few internal parts, meaning it too can wear out with use and need replacement.
+Unlike the pad or rotor, the caliper has a few internal parts, meaning it, too, can wear out with use and need replacement.
 Maybe it's leaking brake fluid or is frozen in place due to corrosion, but replacing calipers should only add a few minutes to your task of replacing brake pads.
-Remember that you can take the time to rebuild calipers, which should save a good chunk of change over buying new.
-The cash you save could go into buying better brake pads.

 Understanding and Changing Brake Fluid

 The entire brake system works because of hydraulic brake fluid.
 Brake fluid is a non-compressible substance, which is why the more you step on the brake pedal, the faster the vehicle stops.
 The liquid doesn't compress, so pressures increase as the pedal travels, applying more and more force on the calipers, pads, and rotors.
 Brake fluid is the amplifying connection between your foot and the brakes, instead of having to overwork your feet on the brakes, like Fred Flintstone.